-For more information on signing up for Microsoft Azure with a work or school account, see Sign up for Microsoft Azure as an Organization.
+For more information on signing up for Microsoft Azure with a work or school account, see How to get an Azure Active Directory tenant.

-For more information about authentication and subscription management in Azure, see Manage Accounts, Subscriptions, and Administrative Roles.
+For more information about authentication and subscription management in Azure, see Get started with access management in the Azure portal.

 Step 3: Run Azure PowerShell cmdlets